naggarwal/audioNotes/README.md

 - Set `USE_DEEPGRAM=true` in your `.env.local` file to use Deepgram for transcription (recommended)
 - Set `USE_DEEPGRAM=false` to use OpenAI Whisper instead
+- Set `BLOB_READ_WRITE_TOKEN` to your Vercel Blob token for handling large file uploads
+- Configure `UPLOAD_MODE` to control how files are handled:
+  - `direct`: Always use direct server upload (not recommended for Vercel deployment with large files)
+  - `blob`: Always use Vercel Blob storage (requires BLOB_READ_WRITE_TOKEN)
+  - `auto`: Automatically use direct uploads for files under 4MB and Blob for larger files (default)

 ## How to Use

 1. Upload an audio file of your meeting
+2. Depending on your UPLOAD_MODE setting and file size, it will be uploaded directly or via Vercel Blob
-2. Wait for the transcription to complete
+3. Wait for the transcription to complete
-3. Review the transcript with identified speakers
+4. Review the transcript with identified speakers
-4. (Optional) Edit speaker names by clicking on them
+5. (Optional) Edit speaker names by clicking on them
-5. Click "Generate Meeting Notes" to create a summary of the meeting
+6. Click "Generate Meeting Notes" to create a summary of the meeting
-6. View the generated notes with summary, key points, action items, and decisions
+7. View the generated notes with summary, key points, action items, and decisions

 ## Technical Details

 - Built with Next.js and TypeScript
 - Uses Deepgram for audio transcription with speaker diarization
 - Uses OpenAI's GPT-4 for meeting notes generation
+- Uses Vercel Blob for large file uploads (bypassing Vercel's 4.5MB API limit)
 - Styled with Tailwind CSS
 - Uses React Dropzone for file uploads

+## Deployment on Vercel

+When deploying to Vercel, make sure to:

+1. Create a Blob store in your Vercel project's Storage tab
+2. Add the `BLOB_READ_WRITE_TOKEN` to your project's Environment Variables
+3. Set up all other environment variables (API keys, etc.)
+4. Set `UPLOAD_MODE=auto` or `UPLOAD_MODE=blob` to handle large files properly (Vercel has a 4.5MB API limit)

 ## Limitations